-- Design your booth with food safety in mind (i.e. an overhead covering to protect from weather and bird droppings). - Only food workers may be permitted inside the food preparation area: children and animals must be excluded. - If you have any fire and safety concerns regarding the food booth, please contact your local fire department.
+- Design your concession with food safety in mind (i.e. an overhead covering to protect from weather and bird droppings). - Only food workers may be permitted inside the food preparation area, those not involved in food handling should be excluded.
+Animals are not permitted. - If you have any fire and safety concerns regarding the food booth, please contact your local fire department.